HuttonN/Strathclyde/CS808_Computer_Security_Fundamentals/Week_2/My_notes/Block_Ciphers.md

 # Block Ciphers

+## Introduction

 In a block cipher, we take a block of data and encrypt that or decrypt that before moving on to the next block.
 This is in contrast to a stream cipher, where we take each bit per bit or each byte per byte.
-In terms of block size, typically, we're looking at 128 to 156 and so on and so forth.
+In terms of block size, typically, we're looking at 128 to 256 and so on and so forth.
 So we're taking a set of bits, working on that before moving on.

 There are a number of different operations which can be completed within a block cipher.
 A very basic example is shown below.